Short-term health plans in Florida

 Because Florida does not limit short-term plans, the Trump Administration’s new regulations apply in the state.
 Insurers can offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.

-Which insurers offer short-term plans in Florida?
+Which insurers offer short-term plans in Florida

 - Companion Life

-- Everest Prime
+- Everest Reinsurance

-- Independence American Life
+- Independence American Insurance Company

 - National General